arcus/education_modules/growth_mindset/growth_mindset.md

 All of these statements, and the attitudes attached to them, are part of a framework that psychologists call a **fixed mindset**.

 A fixed mindset is the belief that knowledge and skills are fixed, either due to innate talent or things that people learned earlier in their lives.
 This can hold you back, regardless of whether you think you are good or bad at something.
-Consider two people looking at a collection of complicated problems:
+Consider two people looking at a collection of complicated problems with a fixed mindset:

 - "I'm already good at that type of problem, I don't want to try a harder one so I can maintain my perfect record!"
 - "I'm never going to be good at that type of problem, so working on a small piece of it is a waste of my time."